 Workspace, mentoring, and organizations for entrepreneurs

-A no-cost accelerator that offers co-working space, Happy Valley Launchbox is designed to provide start-ups with the support and resources needed to build a sustainable and scalable business and a viable plan for growth.
-Launchbox also offers a variety of free clinics on topics including marketing and intellectual property.
+A no-cost accelerator that offers co-working space, Happy Valley LaunchBox powered by PNC Bank is designed to provide startups with the support and resources needed to build a sustainable and scalable business and a viable plan for growth.
+LaunchBox also offers a variety of free clinics on topics including marketing and intellectual property.

 Innoblue is a community of entrepreneurs at Penn State that hosts competitions, community events, meetups, workshops, semester trips, and more.